joshmarinacci/filament-gui/roadmap.md

 * weather api
 * dictionary api
 * more of the tutorial written

-* brainstorm 10 new examples
 * website analytics. think about what i want to capture
     * for each week, how many total, how many per route, top ten user agents per route, top ten langs per route, top ten countries per route. same top ten for the totals.
     * show the same for each day for the past 7 days
 * simple raytracer
     * draw three spheres, no reflections, two lights.
 * mandlebrot renderer
     * draw mandel given an input range and output resolution
 * lindenmayer system tree
     * draw a simple tree by mapping letters to functions.
 R R F, etc.
 * logo impl for turtle graphics
     * needs logo gfx output surface
     * draw 4 classic logo programs using equivalent syntax
     * draw them with abbreviated syntax R F R L U D, etc.
 * recreate some circles demos from wolfram tutorial
     * nested circles offset
     * circles w/ different colors
 * get 10 recent tweets on a hashtag into a list, include username and text and timestamp
     * most recent tweets on #magic hashtag. re-evaluate to get new data. includes text, username, and timestap in a table.
 * whats 99 to the 99th power
 * how much is 20 thousand leagues
 * how many teaspoons in a gallon
 * koch triangle using logo rules using a rule map. needs matching/mapping and gfx.
-    * plot element number vs discovery date. needs built in elements data.
-        * chart detects number vs date
-    * plot public stock history of apple over the last 12 months
-        * chart automatically detects time vs stock price
-    * timeline of states entering the union
-        * chart detects index, uses name as label. special timeline chart.

 # research and bibliography and open questions